njininathan/njininathan.github.io/_pages/intro.md

 ![My Photograph](/images/profile.jpg)

 The intent of this profile site is to give useful and hopefully, more complete information about me and my experiences.
+Read more about my education **[here](https://njininathan.github.io/education/)**